 The second hardest question is how do I run these things in production?
 For that, you need to take a completely different view than perhaps what you did when running a monolith.
 When you move from a monolith to a large-scale distributed system you move from relatively simple system to an inherently complex, even chaotic, one, and so you need new tools and thought processes to be successful in running production microservices.

 Avanscoperta: Still, one tends to see this kind of slides more and more often as people are getting confused about some topics… what’s your view on this? 😀

 Russ: Well there is some relation between these different concepts for sure!
 Microservices affect how your teams are organised, and so do Bounded Contexts.

 However I’ve worked on plenty of microservice-based systems that have multiple microservices per bounded context, and I’ve worked on plenty that don’t use Docker at all.
 On the course, one of the things we demystify first is “What is a Microservice?”.

 Avanscoperta: You recently got interested in Chaos Engineering… could you tell us something about it, and how did you get started on this?

 Avanscoperta: Now a bit more about your workshop.
-Russ will be teaching a 3-day workshop in English titled “Microservices – Deep dive into Building Antifragile Software with Microservices”, which will be held in Milan on 27th, 28th and 29th November this year.
-This will be the first time ever you come over to the Stivale (aka the Boot) to teach a public course, we’re very excited to see you in action!
-What shall we expect from this workshop, and who shall attend it?
+Russ is author of a 3-day workshop titled “Microservices – Deep dive into Building Antifragile Software with Microservices”.
+What can one expect from this workshop, and who shall attend it?